The Five Least Visited National Parks and Why to Plan Your Trip Immediately

 We wanted to highlight a few of these less-visited parks and share with you what we would want to see or do while there.
 Maybe you’ll find a place to add to your Summer bucket list or at least find a few new Instagram accounts to follow (the NPS accounts have the most beautiful pictures.)

 Feel like getting away from everything?
 This is your place.
-It is a backcountry park only accessible by foot, plane or boat.
-You can spot bears fishing for Salmon, a backdrop of volcanoes and mountains and lots of peace & quiet.
-In 2015, it only saw 17,818 visitors – that’s only an average of 48 per day in a park that is about the same size as all the Hawaiian Islands put together.
+It is a backcountry park only accessible by foot, plane, or boat.
+You can spot bears fishing for Salmon, a backdrop of volcanoes and mountains, and lots of peace and quiet.
+Last year, it only saw 16,728 visitors—that’s only an average of 46 per day in a park that is about the same size as all the Hawaiian Islands put together.

 This is a secluded island in Lake Superior.
-It is part of Michigan, but is actually a little closer to my home state of Minnesota.
-There are 3 different ferry options, but my suggestion would be to come from Minnesota and also check out the beautiful North Shore and Boundary Waters Canoe Area.
-Once on the island, you have the option of camping or staying in one of the few hotels.
-There are tons of trails, wildlife and even scuba diving to try out.
-This park only hosted 18,684 visitors last year, so it’s a great place to escape.
+It is part of Michigan but is actually a little closer to my home state of Minnesota.
+There are 3 different ferry options, but I suggest coming from Minnesota and checking out the beautiful North Shore and Boundary Waters Canoe Area.
+Once on the island, you can go camping or staying in one of the few hotels.
+There are many trails, wildlife, and even scuba diving to try out.
+This park only hosted 28,965 visitors last year, so it’s a great place to escape.
+Keep an eye out for the Moose that call this place home.

 North Cascades National Park is only a few hours north of Seattle and a place to enjoy year-round.
-There are beautiful mountains, lots of water to explore and even the town of Stehekin.
-This is a fairly large park making up almost 800 square miles and has lots of options for hiking and getting some incredible views.
-The landscape of the PNW is absolutely breathtaking and we keep adding things from here to our PNW bucket list.
-I was shocked that this park only saw 20,677 visitors last year.
+There are beautiful mountains, lots of water to explore, and even the town of Stehekin.
+This fairly large park, making up almost 800 square miles, has many hiking options and incredible views.
+The landscape of the PNW is absolutely breathtaking, and we keep adding things from here to our PNW bucket list.
+I was shocked that this park only saw 40,351 visitors last year.

-We’ve been dreaming about a Florida Keys road trip for a few years now and after reading about this park, I know this will be added to the itinerary.
-You can jump on a ferry and head to this secluded group of islands to enjoy some incredible snorkeling, camping and exploring Fort Jefferson.
-This park saw 70,862 visitors last year, which is still less than 200 people each day.
+If you’ve been dreaming about a Florida Keys road trip for a few years now and after reading about this park, consider adding this to your itinerary.
+You can jump on a ferry and head to this secluded group of islands to enjoy some incredible snorkeling, camping, and exploring Fort Jefferson.
+This park saw 84,285 visitors last year, which is still less than 200 people each day.
 Just imagine the star gazing you could do outside your tent here.

 Which National Park is your favorite?